Folly – And The Druidic Order…

 So, Plan B. I rang Aunt Vom, on the yoghurt pot telephone.
 She’d heard the news already, the canal bridges were shut as the bridgekeepers couldn’t keep still.
 Half the boaters were marina locked for the same reason.
 The other half were in the nick, for getting lairy and kicking off over substandard wool.

-Aunt Vom arrived, with her crossbow and took him out.
-She’s on the run but she’s ok, I had a carrier pigeon saying ‘All good, in a B n B in Temple Cloud.
+Vom’s on the run but she’s quite safe, I had a carrier pigeon saying ‘All good, in a B and B in Temple Cloud.
 Quite at home, they’re all mad.
 Love you lots, don’t tell the rozzers.
 Love Vom x’.

 The rozzers are dubious. though thankful.
 A county domination has been averted, and the Army has air dropped a plethora of calamine lotion for the itch.
 We have thwarted his plans, and I do love a good thwart.
 So all is well again, and I will say goodnight.
 It’s a schoolnight, and the toads are up past their bedtime.
-Pip pip, my dears, and may you tunics always be starched, and your coddlers ever be warm.
+Pip pip, my dears, and may your tunics always be starched, and your coddlers ever be warm.